sbcshop/RFID-Expansion-For-Microbit/README.md

 ## Alternate Method :

-* You can directly drag and drop test.hex file to Microbit to run above said program and Tap card/Tag to display their unique id on led matrix.
+* You can directly drag and drop <b>test.hex</b> file to Microbit to run above said program and Tap card/Tag to display their unique id on led matrix.